Tim Melia

-Timothy Melia (/ˈmiːliə/; born May 15, 1986) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Sporting Kansas City.
+Timothy Melia (/ˈmiːliə/; born May 15, 1986) is an American former professional soccer player.
+He spent the majority of his career as a goalkeeper for Major League Soccer club Sporting Kansas City.

-Youth and college
+Early career

 Melia was born in Great River, New York.
 Melia attended East Islip High School and played two years of college soccer at the State University of New York at Oneonta before transferring to Lynn University in 2006, where he played his junior and senior years.

 Melia played for the Long Island Rough Riders in the USL Premier Development League in 2007.

 Professional career

 Rochester Rhinos

 Melia signed with the Rochester Rhinos of the USL First Division on April 30, 2008.
 An injury to veteran goalkeeper Scott Vallow resulted in increased playing time and a number of starts for Melia during the 2009 season, and he became known for his accurate long balls from goal kicks and dead-ball situations.

 Real Salt Lake

 After trialling with Real Salt Lake during their pre-season, Melia signed with the club on March 16, 2010; he was sent on loan to USL Division 2 side Charleston Battery in April.
-Following his clean sheet on June 29 in a U.S. Open Cup match against the Chicago Fire (Charleston won 3-0 on penalty kicks), Melia was named "Player of the 3rd Round" for the 2010 Lamar Hunt U.S. Open Cup.
+Following his clean sheet on June 29 in a U.S. Open Cup match against the Chicago Fire (Charleston won 3–0 on penalty kicks), Melia was named "Player of the 3rd Round" for the 2010 Lamar Hunt U.S. Open Cup.
 Melia was waived by Real Salt Lake on November 23, 2011.